habibqureshi/nestjs-base-setup/README.md

 # Base setup for NestJs

-This is a base project for Kiss Loyalty it includes following features
+This is a base project for nestjs it includes following features

 ## Features